asu-ke-web-services/wp-front-end-editor/readme.md

-`Front End Editor`
+#Front End Editor

 FEE can be used to edit either Pages or Posts on the front-end of the site.

 Users should have privilege to edit posts.

-`How to Use:`
+# How to Use:

 When you are on Font End of the site and logged you can see `Edit Page` button in the admin bar navigation on the top.

-On Clicking `Edit page` or `Edit in Page` in drop down you can start editing page.
+* On Clicking `Edit page` or `Edit in Page` in drop down you can start editing page.

+* To add `Media/Page Breaks/Line/Read More` in the content keep place the cursor where you want to insert and hit enter key then you will see `Add Block` which navigates you to them.

-If you wish to edit in Back End editor click on `Edit in admin panel` button.
+* If you wish to edit in Back End editor click on `Edit in admin panel` button.

-To save changes click on `Update` or `Save Draft` button.
+* To save changes click on `Update` or `Save Draft` button.

-Publish changes by clicking on `Publish` button.
+* Publish changes by clicking on `Publish` button.

-Stop editing by clicking on `Cancel` button.
+* Stop editing by clicking on `Cancel` button.
 On clicking `Cancel` button lock will be released in 155 seconds else lock will be released on moving out of the page because of inactivity.

-Any time you can go to Back-end editor to continue editing from there.
+* Any time you can go to Back-end editor to continue editing from there.

-To add `Media/Page Breaks/Line/Read More` in the content keep place the cursor where you want to insert and hit enter key then you will see `Add Block` which navigates you to them.

 When some one is editing a page/post and you try to edit you will be prompted with `Go Back` `Preview` and `Take Over`.
-On Clicking taking over other user will be alerted.
+On Clicking `Take Over` other user will be alerted.
 There may be a delay of 15 seconds for this alert to be displayed to other user.

 While editing an autosave of the content will be taken place every 15 seconds.